PlatformLab/PerfUtils/README.md

         make
         popd

-3. Instrument your application, including the header files for the utilities you would like to use.
+3. Instrument your application, including the header files for the utilities you would like to use, with a PerfUtils prefix.

-        #include "TimeTrace.h"
+        #include "PerfUtils/TimeTrace.h"

         using PerfUtils::TimeTrace;